Built to win

 Riverview Sports News

-It really doesn’t matter what it looks like wire-to-wire at this time of year as long as you win and advance.
+It really doesn’t matter what it looks like wire-to-wire at this time of year as long as you win and advance to the next round.

-Top-ranked Salem CC wasn’t;t at its sharpest for most of its Region XIX playoff game Thursday night, but the Mighty Oaks were at their best when it counted and got past Ocean 80-60 to earn a shot at the North Atlantic District A title Saturday and a guaranteed return trip to the JUCO Division III national tournament.
+Salem CC wasn’t at its top-ranked sharpest for a good part of its Region XIX playoff game Thursday night, but the Mighty Oaks were playing like the winningest team in the country when it counted most and got past Ocean 80-60 to earn a spot in the North Atlantic District A title game Saturday and a shot at a guaranteed return trip to the JUCO Division III national tournament.

-The Mighty Oaks showed glimpses of it late in the first half when they held the Vikings to seven straight empty possessions to fuel a 9-0 run that gave them a 31-23 lead with 3:55 left in the first half.
-But the Vikings got it back together and answered with their own 9-0 run to retake a 32-31 lead with 1:33 left.
+The Mighty Oaks foreshadowed the run late in the first half when they held the Vikings to seven straight empty possessions to fuel a 9-0 run that gave them a 31-23 lead 3:55 before halftime.
+But the Vikings collected themselves and answered with their own 9-0 run to retake a 32-31 lead with 1:33 left.

-When the Vikings went into the dressing room up 34-33, it marked only the second time since Jan.
+When Ocean flowed into the dressing room up 34-33, it marked only the second time since Jan.
 1 the Mighty Oaks had trailed at the half.
-The other was in their loss to Brookdale.
+The other time was in their loss to Brookdale.

-Nasseem Wright led the Mighty Oaks with 18 points and 10 rebounds.
-Jarrell Little had a team-high 19 points, eight rebounds and six assists.
-Stefan Phillips, playing his final home game with the program, had 11 points and Saaid Lee had 10 points, six rebounds, four assists and four steals.
+Nasseem Wright led the Mighty Oaks with 18 points and 10 rebounds despite missing a big chunk of the turnaround with foul trouble.
+Little had a team-high 19 points, plus eight rebounds and six assists.
+Stefan Phillips, playing his final home game with the program, had 11 points and Lee had 10 points, six rebounds, four assists and four steals.

 SALEM CC 80, OCEAN 60